-The following simple examples illustrate the contrast between creating a new object using alloc
+The following simple examples illustrate the contrast between creating a new object using alloc, using a convenience constructor, and using an accessor method.

-The first example creates a new string object using alloc
+The first example creates a new string object using alloc: It must therefore be released.

 - (void)printHello { |